 Message One: NATO Adaptation must help fix national procurement

 Alliance members do not generate anything like the return on defence procurement investment they should for the amount of money they invest.
 Irrespective of any future shared threat assessment, a first aim must thus be to drive down the cost of procurement, increase the speed of procurement cycles, and deliver more assets per dollar, euro, pound, krone et al invested.
-For Adaptation to be a orded there can be no more Horizon/Type 45, Euro Fighter/Rafale, A400M, or F35 Lightning IIprocurements in which an unbearable cost override is imposed on the taxpayer by a toxic mixture of division, duplication and defence-industrial rent-seeking, reinforced by low production runs at great cost over too long periods from which European defence procurement suffers, and has done for far too long.
+For Adaptation to be afforded there can be no more Horizon/Type 45, Euro Fighter/Rafale, A400M, or F35 Lightning IIprocurements in which an unbearable cost override is imposed on the taxpayer by a toxic mixture of division, duplication and defence-industrial rent-seeking, reinforced by low production runs at great cost over too long periods from which European defence procurement suffers, and has done for far too long.

 Message Two: Adaptation must drive new thinking on procurement

-The need for challenging new thinking is vital to question at the outset capability requirement assumptions and choices, before expensive and dangerous mistakes are made.
-New thinking on procurement must also be an essential driver of Adaptation, which is a process not an event.
+The need for challenging new thinking is vital to question at the outset capability requirement assumptions and choices before expensive and dangerous mistakes are made.
+New thinking on procurement must also be an essential driver of Adaptation, which is a process, not an event.
 That means systematic, independent and robust ‘red-teaming’.
 At times such thinking will need to be ‘disruptive’ in the way it challenges strategy, technology and procurement assumptions.
 Too often procurement choices reflect an incremental, conservative approach to security and defence in an age when potentially revolutionary technologies threaten the security and protection of both NATO citizens and the NATO force.
 Indeed, the Alliance is entering a new and dangerous era in which disruptive and destructive technologies will also threaten both the defensive and offensive capabilities of the Alliance.
-Why, for example, need a tank be necessarily replaced by a better tank?
+Why, for example, need a tank to be necessarily replaced by a better tank?
 Maybe a completely new capability could perform better and give the Alliance an operational edge over the extended times and distances future operations are likely to demand.

 Message Three: Adapt and strengthen NATO’s entire system life cycle…and more